calaldees/teachingWorkshops/teacherTraining/_diversity.md

 * We want to develop young people to:
     * Be sensitive/empathic to those around them
     * Have the confidence/skills to self advocate
+* Conduct ourselves as role models to students and staff alike

 <details>